defndaines/kiroku/buddhism.md

 1. ordinary material food
 1. contact of our sense organs (including mind) with the eternal world
 1. consciousness, and
-1. mental olition or will (to exist, re-exist, continue, become more and more)
+1. mental volition or will (to exist, re-exist, continue, become more and more)

 A being has within its nature the nature of arising and of cessation / destruction.